smart-data-models/incubated/WaterNetworkManagement/Simulation/SimulationResult/doc/spec.md

 -   `outputParameters` : Description of the set of results of applied simulation to the network.
     -   water attribute: A sub-property.
 A water attribute issued from the [Water managemement network model](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/tree/master).
 It follows fully this data model and it could be a property or a relationship.
 It contains the results of the simulation.
--   `targetUri`: A sub-relationship of the water attribute.
-   -   Optiona
+   -   Optional

-### Simulation Entity Relationships
+### Simulation Result Entity Relationships

 -   `createdBy` : The ID of who created/triggered the simulation
     -   Attribute type: `Relationship`.
 Reference to an entity of type `User`